 - Each processor is programmed specifically for each implant.
 Never wear another person's processor or lend yours to another person. - Your processor's sound quality could be intermittently distorted when you are within approximately 1.6 km (~1 mile) of a radio or television transmission tower.
-The effect is temporary and will not damage your processor.
+Additional sources of interference include, but are not limited to: - Security systems - Industrial machinery and power systems - Mobile communications equipment (including cellular telephones) - Certain kinds of hand-held, two-way radios (including Citizen Band, Family Radio Service, and Amateur Band). - To reduce or eliminate the interference, move away from the source.
+If your processor stops working, turn the power switch off and then back on.